What You Need to Know About Venue Illustrations

 A fun way to incorporate venue illustrations into your wedding stationery is by putting it on your save the date.
 Fortunately, this is a great option for couples who want to keep their wedding invitation design clean and simple.
 This works well because it won’t take any focus away from your wedding invitation.

-Some couples do opt to put their venue directly on the invitation.
+However, some couples do opt to put their venue directly on the invitation.
 This can be a wonderful addition if you consider your venue itself to be a large part of the overall wedding theme.

 Don’t Miss: A Complete Guide to Custom Wedding Invitations

-Putting your venue illustration on your envelope liner is one of my favorite methods of showing it off.
+Above all, putting your venue illustration on your envelope liner is one of my favorite methods of showing it off.
 It is like the icing on the cake.
 You can have an elegant wedding invitation with a little something special tucked in the envelope to wow your guests.

 This is an option even if you don’t have an illustration made of your wedding venue.
 It could be a drawing of your first home given as an anniversary gift, or it could be a print of your childhood home gifted to your parents.